School of Exercise & Rehabilitation Sciences

 Term Offered: Spring, Fall

-In support of the recreation therapy internship the student will design a capstone project that links practical experience with formal academic preparation.
+In support of the recreational therapy internship, the student will design a capstone project that links practical experience with formal academic preparation.
+Minimum "C" required for RCRT majors.
+Prerequisite: Senior Standing and Acceptance in the Recreational Therapy program.

 Corequisites: RCRT 4940

-In support of RCRT 4770, this course requires the student to implement, evaluate, and prepare a professional presentation of the recreation therapy internship capstone project.
+In support of RCRT 4770, this course requires the student to evaluate, and prepare a professional presentation of the recreation therapy internship capstone project.
+Minimum "C" required for RCRT majors.
+Prerequisite: Senior Standing and Acceptance in the Recreational Therapy program.

 [3 credit hours]

-This course is designed to provide the student with in-depth knowledge of health-related conditions or disabilities related to intellectual and developmental disabilities and psychological impairments across the lifespan.
-Uses of pharmacological interventions, family involvement, programming, and other implications impacting Therapeutic Recreation practice will be examined.
-Minimum "C" required for RCRT majors.
+This course is designed to provide the student with in-depth knowledge of the diagnostic criteria, etiology, and symptomology related to psychological conditions across the lifespan with a focus on RT practice.
+RT interventions, pharmacological interventions, family involvement, risk management, and other implications impacting RT practice will be examined.

 Term Offered: Spring